You are here

 - Certificate of GMP Compliance of a Manufacturer

-A licence granted under Part 3-3 of the Act, or a licence granted under a State or Territory law relating to therapeutic goods, relating to manufacturing therapeutic goods
+A licence granted under Part 3-3 of the Therapeutic Goods Act 1989 relating to manufacturing therapeutic goods.

 The Minister may, from time to time, determine written principles to be observed in the manufacture of therapeutic goods for use in humans.
 The manufacturing principles may relate to: